kekse1/scripts/README.md

 **STILL pure TODO**!

-Renames a bunch of files in a directory (NOT recursive) with an increasing number (counted for each file extension).
+Renames a bunch of files in a directory (NOT recursive) with an increasing number (counted for each file extension), surely obeying the original extensions.

 This was necessary for me after sorting out duplicates of some files w/ my older `[index.sh](#indexsh)`. :-)